-8.2.2\ The pertinent visual observations specified in the following checklists shall be performed weekly:

-(1) Pump house conditions as follows:

-- (a) Heat is adequate, not less than 40°F (4°C) for pump room with diesel engine-driven pumps with engine heaters. - (b) Heat is adequate, not less than 70°F (21°C) for pump room with diesel engine-driven pumps without engine heaters. - (c) Ventilating louvers are free to operate. - (2) Pump system conditions as follows: - (a) Pump suction and discharge and bypass valves are fully open. - (b) Piping is free of leaks. - (c) Suction line pressure gauge reading is within acceptable range. - (d) System line pressure gauge reading is within acceptable range. - (e) Suction reservoir has the required water level. - (f) Wet pit suction screens are unobstructed and in place. - (g) Waterflow test valves are in the closed position. - (3) Electrical system conditions as follows: - (a) Controller pilot light (power on) is illuminated. - (b) Transfer switch normal pilot light is illuminated. - (c) Isolating switch is closed standby (emergency) source.

-- (d) Reverse phase alarm pilot light is off, or normal phase rotation pilot light is on. - (e) Oil level in vertical motor sight glass is within acceptable range. - (f) Power to pressure maintenance (jockey) pump is provided. - (4) Diesel engine system conditions as follows: - (a) Fuel tank is at least two-thirds full. - (b) Controller selector switch is in auto position. - (c) Batteries' (2) voltage readings are within acceptable range. - (d) Batteries' (2) charging current readings are within acceptable range. - (e) Batteries' (2) pilot lights are on or battery failure (2) pilot lights are off. - (f) All alarm pilot lights are off. - (g) Engine running time meter is reading. - (h) Oil level in right angle gear drive is within acceptable range. - (i) Crankcase oil level is within acceptable range. - (j) Cooling water level is within acceptable range. - (k) Electrolyte level in batteries is within acceptable range. - (l) Battery terminals are free from corrosion. - (m) Water-jacket heater is operating. - (5)\Steam system conditions: Steam pressure gauge reading is within acceptable range.
+- 8.2.2\ The pertinent visual observations specified in the following checklists shall be performed weekly: - (1) Pump house conditions are determined as follows: - (a) Heat is adequate, not less than 40°F (4.0°C) for pump room with electric motor or diesel enginedriven pumps with engine heaters. - (b) Heat is adequate, not less than 70°F (21°C) for pump room with diesel engine-driven pumps without engine heaters. - (c) Ventilating louvers are free to operate. - (d) Excessive water does not collect on the floor. - (e) Coupling guard is in place. - (2) Pump system conditions are determined as follows: - (a) Pump suction and discharge and bypass valves are fully open. - (b) Piping is free of leaks. - (c) Suction line pressure gauge reading is within acceptable range. - (d) System line pressure gauge reading is within acceptable range. - (e) Suction reservoir has the required water level. - (f) Wet pit suction screens are unobstructed and in place. - (g) Waterflow test valves are in the closed position, the hose connection valve is closed, and the line to test valves is free of water. - (3) Electrical system conditions are determined as follows: - (a) Controller pilot light (power on) is illuminated. - (b) Transfer switch normal pilot light is illuminated. - (c) Isolating switch is closed standby (emergency) source. - (d) Reverse phase alarm pilot light is off, or normal phase rotation pilot light is on. - (e) Oil level in vertical motor sight glass is within acceptable range. - (f) Power to pressure maintenance (jockey) pump is provided. - (4) Diesel engine system conditions are determined as follows: - (a) Fuel tank is at least two-thirds full. - (b) Controller selector switch is in auto position. - (c) Batteries' (2) voltage readings are within acceptable range. - (d) Batteries' (2) charging current readings are within acceptable range. - (e) Batteries' (2) pilot lights are on or battery failure(2) pilot lights are off. - (f) All alarm pilot lights are off. - (g) Engine running time meter is reading. - (h) Oil level in right angle gear drive is within acceptable range. - (i) Crankcase oil level is within acceptable range. - (j) Cooling water level is within acceptable range. - (k) Electrolyte level in batteries is within acceptable range. - (l) Battery terminals are free from corrosion. - (m) Water-jacket heater is operating. - (5)\ Steam system conditions: Steam pressure gauge reading is within acceptable range.